FDA says to throw away these 6 cinnamon products because they contain high levels of lead

 The FDA is recommending that the manufacturers of the products recall them, with the exception of MTCI cinnamon, as the agency has not been able to reach the company.

-Shortly after the FDA issued its alert, two of the companies announced recalls.
+In the wake of the FDA's alert, three of the companies announced recalls.
 Colonna Brothers of North Bergen, N.J., is recalling 1.5-ounce Ground Cinnamon and 2.25-ounce Supreme Tradition Ground Cinnamon distributed nationwide and through mail order (See here for further details.)
 Colonna said it had ceased production and distribution of all cinnamon.

 In addition, El Chilar Rodriguez of Apopka, Fla., is recalling 127 cases of El Chilar Ground Cinnamon "Canela Molida" sold in 1.25-ounce bags, distributed by La Raza of Forestville, Md., and sold at retail stores throughout Maryland.